mitranim/gtg/readme.md

 * Gtg is an extension of `context`, adding support for running tasks as a graph, with mutual coordination and deduplication.

-* Gtg is useful for orchestrating tasks from CLI.

 ### Comparison with Make

-* Make is only for CLI.
-Gtg is a general library with CLI convenience features.
+* Make is a CLI.
+Gtg is a library with CLI convenience features.

 * Make runs shell scripts, Gtg runs Go.
 Both are good for different things.